 Writing about street photography is difficult.
 It is difficult because defining what street photography is, is difficult.
 Ask ten different street photographers to define street photography and you will likely get ten different definitions.
 That difficulty to define, the individuality of approach, is part of what makes street photography so compelling; both to view and to do.

 Even determining when the term ‘street photographer’, or ‘street photography’, came into use is difficult.
-Was it in 1877 when Adolphe Smith published Street Life in London, which was a compendium of street photography chronicling life in London, England in the late 19th century?
+Was it in 1877 when Adolphe Smith, with photographer John Thomson, published Street Life in London, which was a compendium of street photography chronicling life in London, England in the late 19th century?
 Was it in the early 20th century when Walker Evans was producing his New York subway series of photos?
 It may be difficult to pin down exactly when the term came into use; however, we can be certain that the practice of the craft has been going on since the dawn of photography.
 Its origins can certainly be traced to the 19th century French concept of the flâneur – today, of course, we must also happily include the flâneuse in recognition of the women who are engaging in street photography – and the action of flânerie, a generous definition of which would be strolling about making observations.
 A more precise, and less complimentary, definition of the flâneur is one who idles, or loafs about.
 Which may, if we are being truthful, be accurate too.
 Susan Sontag, in her collection of essays On Photography, also referenced the term in discussing early practitioners such as Atget.

 There are those who take a very conservative approach to the craft and say that it must be candid.
 The subject can have no awareness of your presence or know that they are being photographed.
 I think that is a very rigid, constraining definition and based on the people I’ve heard and seen express it, they do so to try and make themselves seem superior and purer and to try to invalidate the work of others in an attempt to make their work more relevant or valuable.
 That mindset is not something that should be encouraged.
 There is room for much broader thinking in the tent of street photography.
 Some of the most well-known street photos are not candids.
 Vivian Maier’s work is highly regarded and little of it is candid.
 Perhaps the best known of William Klein’s photos is not a candid.